-GOVERNMENT (GVT) 201 (3) AMERICAN GOVERNMENT (3 LEC.)
+GOVERNMENT (GVT) 201 (3)AMERICAN GOVERNMENT (3 LEC.)

 Prerequisite: Sophomore standing recommended.
-This course is an introduction to the study of political, science.
+This course is an introduction to the study of political science.
 Topics include the origin and development of constitional democracy (United States and Texas), federalism and intergovernmental relations, local government, parties, politics, and political behavior.
 The course satisfies requirements for Texas State Teacher's Certification.
 (This course is offered on campus and may be offered via television.)

-GOVERNMENT (GVT) 202 (3) AMERICAN GOVERNMENT (3 LEC.)
+GOVERNMENT (GVT) 202 AMERICAN GOVERNMENT (3 LEC.)

 Prerequisite: Sophomore standing recommended.
 The three branches of the United States and Texas government are studied.
 Topics include the legislative process, the executive and bureaucratic structure, the judicial process, civil rights and liberties, and domestic policies.
 Other topics include foreign relations and national defense.
 This course satisfies requirements for Texas State Teacher's Certification.
-(This course is offered on campus and may be offered via television.)
+(This course is HISTORY OF THE UNITED STATES (3 LEC.) offered on campus and may be offered.
+The history of the United States is via television.)

-GOVERNMENT (GVT) 205 (3) STUDIES IN GOVERNMENT (3 LEC.)
+GOVERNMENT (GVT) 205 STUDIES IN GOVERNMENT (3 LEC.)

 Prerequisite: Sophomore standing and 6 hours of history or government.
 Selected topics in government are presented.
-The course may be repeated once for credit when different topics are presented.
+The course may be repeatred once for credit when different topics are presented.